1. Market Overview

 1.6.3 Disclaimer of Warranties

-All warranties and conditions, both express and implied as to condition, description, quality, performance, durability, or fitness for the purpose or otherwise of any of the Exchange Systems or any component thereof are excluded except as required by law.
-The Exchange does not warrant or forecast that the Exchange Systems, any component thereof or any services performed in respect thereof will meet the requirements of any user, or that operation of the Exchange Systems will be uninterrupted or error-free, or that any services performed in respect of the Exchange Systems will be uninterrupted or error-free.
+All warranties and conditions, both express and implied as to condition, description, quality, performance, durability, or fitness for the purpose or otherwise of any of the Exchange Systems or Partner Market Facilities, or any component thereof are excluded except as required by law.
+The Exchange does not warrant or forecast that the Exchange Systems or Partner Market Facilities, any component thereof or any services performed in respect thereof will meet the requirements of any user, or that operation of the Exchange Systems or Partner Market Facilities will be uninterrupted or error-free, or that any services performed in respect of the Exchange Systems or Partner Market Facilities will be uninterrupted or error-free.

 1.6.4 Index Related Disclaimers